pyjamabrah/pyjamabrah/content/products/c-language/index.md

           description: "This course is being actively developed at the moment.
 More sections/Lectures and exercises are regularly added.
 Sections prior to this are complete and available for learner to pursue..."
           sectionDuration: ""
       requirements:
-        - A GitHub account.
-This is to follow the labs.
+        - GitHub account to do the hands-on coding in Codespaces.
-        - An open and learning mindset.
         - Interest in the lower level working of the system.
         - Some exposure to Digital systems is good (but not strictly required).
         - Basic understanding of number systems, logic gates, bits and bytes is good to have (but not strictly required).